KevenGoncalves/kitty-dotfiles/README.md

 # Kitty Dotfiles

-To have the corrects fonts install:
+To have the correct fonts install:

-    - JetBrains Mono (The normals)
+- JetBrains Mono (The normal)
 - Symbols Nerd Fonts

 This is to avoid to download all the time fonts patched with nerd fonts icons, just change the font and Nerd Font Icon will work